jmhutchison/QGIS-Training-Manual/vector_analysis/index.rst

 job.
 This will include:

 * projecting layers according to your needs
-* using Simple Query Language (SQL) to find particular data
+* using Structured Query Language (SQL) to find particular data
 * creating buffers
 * finding data contained in more than one layer using the :guilabel:`Intersect` tool
 * find data using the :guilabel:`Select by location` tool